Expanding HORIZONS VOLUNTEER PROGRAM

-A minimum stay of two to four weeks is preferable.
+A minimum stay of one to four weeks is preferable.
 However there is an option to extend the duration of the stay on a week to week basis.

 WHAT ARE SOME OF THE WORK TASKS THEY WILL BE INVOLVED IN?